apostrophecms/apostrophe-headless/README.md

 Basic information about the top-level children of the home page (aka the "tabs" of your site) is available in the `_children` property of the returned object.
 This property is an array.
 Each element has, at a minimum, `_id`, `title`, `type` and `slug` properties.

+### Fetching detailed information about one page

 Armed with the `_id`, you can obtain detailed information about a page by making a separate API request:

 `/api/v1/pages/ID_GOES_HERE`

 A page returned in this way may in turn offer its own `_children` property.

+This response will include schema fields, areas, etc. in the same detail as it would when requesting a piece.

 *The `_children` property does not necessarily exist if there are no child pages.*